exasol/row-level-security-lua/doc/user_guide/user_guide.md

 SET SCHEMA_NAME = '<new schema name>'
 ```

-You can for example change the `SCHEMA_NAME` property to point the Virtual Schema to a new source schema.
+You can for example change the `SCHEMA_NAME` property to point the Virtual Schema to a new source schema or the [table filter](#filtering-tables).

 ## Updating a Virtual Schema